Iandiehard/diag-client-lib/README.md

 Diagnostic Client library supports opening of multiple conversation(tester instance) for sending diagnostic request to multiple ECU at the same time.

 ## Documentation
-[Github pages](https://iandiehard.github.io/diag-client-lib/) is used to publish the documentation of this project using Doxygen.
+The documentation of this project can be found here [GitHub pages](https://iandiehard.github.io/diag-client-lib/)

 ## Get Started
 In this section, you will learn how to [build and install](#build-and-install)